 It describes that a monkey hitting keys at random on a typewriter keyboard for a random amount of time will almost type a given text.
 In Monkey Testing, the tester is considered the Monkey.
 Like a monkey who uses a computer, he will randomly perform any task on the system out of his understanding, the same as the tester applying random test cases on the system under test to find defects without creating any test cases.
 Monkey Testing is also part of the standard testing tools for stress testing in Android Studio.

-The properties of Monkey Testing is as follow:
+The features of Monkey Testing are as follows:

 - Monkey Testing needs testers with very good domain and technical knowledge.

 - It is so random that the reproduction of the defect is almost impossible.